Working holidaymakers in Australia and Aotearoa-New Zealand during the COVID-19 pandemic

 Working holidaymakers in Australia and Aotearoa-New Zealand

 Australia and Aotearoa-New Zealand are parties to bilateral agreements with multiple countries that have established their popular ‘working holiday’ programs.
 Under these schemes, young adults aged between 18 and 35, who are nationals of countries subject to these agreements, can have an extended holiday in Australia or Aotearoa-New Zealand for between 12 and 23 months, and may legally work to fund their expenses.
-Most of the participating countries are in Europe, with smaller numbers in Asia and the Americas: in 2018-19, the top five countries for first Working Holiday visa grants in Australia were the UK, France, Germany, South Korea, and Taiwan.
+Most of the participating countries are in Europe, with smaller numbers in Asia and the Americas: in 2018-19, the top five nationalities that received first Working Holiday visas in Australia were the UK, France, Germany, South Korea, and Taiwan.
 The working holiday is therefore a predominately – though not exclusively – “intra-Western” mode of mobility.
 Many of these working holidaymakers therefore constitute a considerably ‘whiter’ pool than many other groups of migrant workers, and more easily assimilate into Australia and Aotearoa-New Zealand’s majority white-settler societies.

 In both countries, several sectors — such as agriculture, childcare and tourism — are heavily reliant on the circular patterns of labour provided by these migrant workers.
 Certain industries are also highly gendered: au pairs, for example, are almost exclusively women.
 A minority of those working in typical working holidaymaker industries, including those individuals interviewed here, do not carry a current and valid working holiday visa, but either work irregularly on a visitor’s visa, or have overstayed a visitor’s or working holiday visa.
 A Migrant Workers Justice Initiative (MWJI) report on migrant au pairs in Australia found that while the overwhelming majority of their respondents carried working holiday visas, 2% worked irregularly while carrying a visitor’s visa.
 This is consistent with the experiences of the respondents interviewed for this entry, Leslie and Jemima, who were working as au pairs in New Zealand on visitors’ visas.
 Both women are eligible for working holiday visas, and at some stage, had intended to obtain them.
 They work within roles usually filled by working holidaymakers, and there is little that distinguishes them – other than their legal status – from those carrying working holidaymaker visas.
 This entry therefore employs an expansive definition of ‘working holidaymakers’, including those who hold current and valid working holiday visas, those who have overstayed a working holiday visa, and those who are eligible for a working holiday visa, but for whatever reason, do not currently carry one.